 Let’s face it, not all keywords can be targeted.
 For example, the term “Best web hosting service” is too broad and cannot be targeted easily.
 The reason being – there are thousands of web hosting companies out there and you cannot compare each and every service and list out the pros and cons.
 You can at best compare 10 or 20 or 30 services.
 Also, the search term itself is too broad.

 However, the search term “best web hosting for students” can be targeted easily.
-You have to create a page on your website or blog which lists the best web hosting companies which offers subsidized packages for students.
-That is handful in number and makes for a worthy blog post on your site.
+You have to create a page on your website or blog which lists the best web hosting companies which offer subsidized packages for students.
+That is a handful in number and makes for a worthy blog post on your site.

 Also, if you provide special packages for students, you should have a page on your website which targets this keyword.
 This is to ensure that you rank for the search term “best web hosting for students” and get targeted traffic to your site whom you can convert to sales.